Honesty by Typing: Abstract

 \section{Abstract}

 We propose a type system for a calculus of contracting processes.
-Processes may stipulate contracts, and then either behave honestly, by keeping the promises made, or not.
-Type safety guarantees that a typeable process is \emph{honest} --- that is, the process abides by the contract it has stipulated in all possible contexts, even those containing dishonest adversaries.
+Processes can establish \emph{sessions} by stipulating \emph{contracts}, and then can interact either by keeping the promises made, or not.
+Type safety guarantees that a typeable process is \emph{honest} --- that is, it abides by the contracts it has stipulated in all possible contexts, even in presence of dishonest adversaries.
+Type inference is decidable, and it allows to safely approximate the honesty of processes using either \emph{synchronous} or \emph{asynchronous} communication.